-BMW driver dead after crash leads to shooting in Queens
+Heartbroken family speaks out after son shot in apparent road rage incident

-Police say 24-year-old Anthony Ali was driving a BMW Thursday night when he collided with another car on 89th Avenue and 116th Street in Richmond Hill.
+Police say 24-year-old Anthony Ali was driving a BMW around 10 p.m. when he collided with another car on 89th Avenue and 116th Street in Richmond Hill.

-Investigators say it escalated to the point where a person in the other car began shooting.
+The two drivers got into an argument, and that's when authorities say when one of them opened fire.

-Ali was hit in the head and chest and pronounced dead.
+Ali was struck in the head and chest and was pronounced dead at the scene.

+According to Ali's family, he was working as a clerk at a nearby jewelry store and loved jewelry and fashion.

 No arrests have been made.